Free Delivery on all orders over £99*

 Outdated: Track Lighting Dominating the Ceiling

 In the late 20th century, track lighting was considered modern because of its flexibility.
 However, long tracks that sprawl across ceilings often appear cluttered and dated.
-They also fail to provide consistent light, leaving certain zones too dim and others too bright.
+They also fail to provide consistent light, leaving certain zones too dim and others too bright a clear sign your kitchen lights need updating.

 Why It’s Outdated: